csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **Figure 4.11** An algorithm for searching AND–OR graphs generated by nondeterministic environments.
 It returns a conditional plan that reaches a goal state in all circumstances.
 (The notation \[x | l\] refers to the list formed by adding object x to the front of list l.)

 construct.)
-Modifying the basic problem-solving agent shown in Figure 3.1 to execute con- tingent solutions of this kind is straightforward.
+Modifying the basic problem-solving agent shown in Figure 3.1 to execute contingent solutions of this kind is straightforward.
 One may also consider a somewhat different agent design, in which the agent can act _before_ it has found a guaranteed plan and deals with some contingencies only as they arise during execution.
 This type of **interleaving** of searchINTERLEAVING

 and execution is also useful for exploration problems (see Section 4.5) and for game playing (see Chapter 5).